 Sugar also brings on inflammation, which can swiftly transform the molehill that is your average clogged pore into a mini mountain.
 So instead of white sugar, opt for other non-refined sweeteners that fall lower on the glycemic index, like agave syrup.

 We all learn it in science class: carbs become sugars.
 So avoiding sweets and white sugar may be ineffective if you’re still loading up on simple carbohydrates like white bread, white potatoes and white rice.
 These are super high on the glycemic index as well, bringing about the same insulin-producing process.

 Similar to what happens with insulin when one ups their sugar intake, increased alcohol consumption creates an imbalance of estrogen, testosterone, and even some adrenal hormones, as alcohol acts as a bodily stressor.
 These hormones also encourage the production of sebum, jamming up pores and leading to breakouts.
 Drinking can also compromise the efficacy of your immune system, challenging its ability to fight off harmful bacteria that can exacerbate your pimple problems.

 Eat This; Not That

 So, if you are suffering from acne, go easy on yourself.
-We know it’s tough, but you’re tougher!
-Try to focus on taking good care of not only your skin, but your whole body by paying mind to your diet and food choices.
-Small changes can have a huge impact, and when given the choice between struggling skin and a few dietary cuts, we think the choice is CLEAR! …See what we did there? :)
+Try to focus on taking good care of not only your skin, but your whole body by paying attention to your diet and food choices.
+Small changes can have a huge impact, and when given the choice between struggling skin and a few dietary cuts, we think the choice is clear.